javascript-tutorial/en.javascript.info/1-js/01-getting-started/04-variables/article.md

 # Variables

-To do its job, our code needs needs to store and process information.

-The exact kind of information depends on the application.
+Depending on our application, scripts need to store and manipulate different kinds of data.

 For example:

-- An online shop -- the information includes goods being sold and a shopping cart.
+- An online shop -- the data includes goods being sold and the shopping cart content.
-- A chat application -- the information includes users, messages, etc.
+- A chat application -- the data includes users, messages, etc.

-Variables are used to store this information.

-## A variable

 A [variable](https://en.wikipedia.org/wiki/Variable_(computer_science)) is a "named storage" for data.
-We can use variables to store goods, visitors and so on.

 To create a variable in JavaScript, use the `let` keyword.